mamerlan/colcon.readthedocs.org/user/installation.rst

 Using Debian packages
 ---------------------

-On platforms which support Debian packages using those is preferred since they will be updated using ``apt`` together with other system packages.
+On platforms which support Debian packages, using those is preferred since they will be updated using ``apt`` together with other system packages.

 In the context of the ROS project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~